aihoque2/blackbird_ros2/README.md

 ## Future Work

-Develop a control policy that takes in information from `robot_state_publisher`, `joint_state_publisher`, and various sensor data to make the robot walk
+Develop a control policy that takes in information from the `/torso_pose` topic,